 |Rural areas||Old Tebay Depot||1.42||2.92|

 Can I download the housing sites to use in GIS?

-Yes, the housing sites can be downloaded as a dataset from data.gov.uk Upon accessing this Licensed Data you will be deemed to have accepted the terms of the Public Sector End User Licence - INSPIRE.
+Yes, download the housing sites dataset from data.gov.uk.
+Upon accessing this Licensed Data you will be deemed to have accepted the terms of the Public Sector End User Licence - INSPIRE.